spxbhuhb/rui/doc/planning/HigherOrder.md

+**NOTE** This document is a bit confused at the moment as it is my working scratch or something like that.

 This is rather complex because of the scopes involved.
 Unfortunately we can't build on the actual Kotlin scopes because we transform a temporary function call structure into a permanent object instance tree.